-‘Vikings’ Season 6: Michael Hirst Writes New Episodes But The Show Is Still Not Officially Renewed
+‘Vikings’ Season 6: Michael Hirst Writes New Episodes, But The Show Is Still Not Officially Renewed

 Season 5 of History Channel’s Vikings hasn’t even arrived yet.
 But, already, fans are looking forward to a possible Season 6 of the historical drama show.
 In fact, even the cast of Vikings is asking whether there will be a Season 6.
 So, what is the chance of Vikings being renewed?

-During the recent San Diego Comic-Con, Katheryn Winnick (who plays the main character of Lagertha) asked the show’s creator and writer, Michael Hirst whether Vikings would be renewed for Season 6.
-The question from the actress had come after an audience asked question about the historical content of the series.
+During the recent San Diego Comic-Con, Katheryn Winnick (who plays the main character of Lagertha) asked the show’s creator and writer, Michael Hirst, whether Vikings would be renewed for Season 6.
+The question from the actress had come after an audience asked a question about the historical content of the series.

 “Michael, is there going to be a season 6?” she asks.